This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 Change in routine

-Knowing what to expect makes little ones feel more secure and generally happier.
+Knowing what to expect makes little ones feel more secure and generally happier and more cooperative.

 Too much sugar/ poor diet (that day/week)